xdg-rs/dirs/README.md

 This library is written in Rust, and supports Linux, Redox, macOS and Windows.
 Other platforms are also supported; they use the Linux conventions.

+## Minimum Rust version policy

-The minimal required version of Rust is 1.34.
+The minimal required version of Rust is `1.34.0`.

-It's mid-level sister library, _directories_, is available for Rust ([directories-next]).
+We may bump the Rust version in major and minor releases (`x`/`y` in `x.y.z`).
+Changing the Rust version will be written in the CHANGELOG.

 ## Example